 UWE Bristol currently holds approval from the General Optical Council (GOC) to provide the BSc(Hons) Optometry course.

 Supplementary fee information

 This refers to items you could need during your studies that aren't covered by the standard tuition fee.
 These could be materials, textbooks, travel, clothing, software or printing.

 - Tariff points: 136

-- GCSE: For all applicants, a minimum of five subjects at Grade C or above, or Grade 4 under newly reformed GCSE grading, to include English Language, Mathematics and Double Science or Physics, or equivalent.
-We don't accept Level 2 Key Skills, Functional Skills or Certificates in Adult Numeracy and Literacy as alternatives to GCSEs.
+- GCSE: Grade C/4 or above in English Language or Literature, Mathematics and Double Science or Physics, or equivalent.
+We do not accept Level 2 Key Skills, Functional Skills or Certificate in Adult Literacy and Numeracy as alternatives to GCSEs.